What is your Learning Style?

 “20 percent of children have what she calls the Edison trait: dazzling intelligence, an active imagination, a free-spirited approach to life, and the ability to drive everyone around them crazy.
 She named the trait after Thomas Edison, who flunked out of school despite his obvious brilliance.
 Edison-trait children think divergently, while school is geared to children who think convergently (one idea at a time).”

 “He was a boy who learned only by doing.
 At age six, he had to see how fire worked and accidentally burned his father's barn to the ground.
 The next fall he began school, where he alternated between letting his mind travel to distant places and keeping his body in perpetual motion in his seat.
-Because he was distractible and restless, he did not last long in a formal classroom.
+Because he was distracted and restless, he did not last long in a formal classroom.
 His teacher called him "addled."
 Eventually, his mother had to home-school him.
 As an adult he would recall: "My father thought I was stupid and I almost decided I must be a dunce."

 Who was this boy?
 Thomas Edison!